auraphp/Aura.Marshal/README.md

 Record and Collection Builders
 ------------------------------

-You have a good amount of control over how the type objects create records and collections.
+We have a good amount of control over how the type objects create records and collections.
 The instantiation responsibilities are delegated to builder objects.
-You can tell the type object what builders to use for record and collection objects by specifying `'record_builder'` and `'collection_builder'` values when defining the type.
-Similarly, you can tell the type object that the record builder will generate a particular type of object; this lets the type object know when the loaded data has been converted to a record object.
+We can tell the type object what builders to use for record and collection objects by specifying `'record_builder'` and `'collection_builder'` values when defining the type.
+Similarly, we can tell the type object that the record builder will generate a particular class of object; this lets the type object know when the loaded data has been converted to a record object.

     <?php
     $manager->setType('posts', array(